bsoyka/policy/code-of-conduct.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualized or inappropriate language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Discussing overly sensitive topics, including polarizing political views, violence, suicide, and rape
 * Other conduct which could reasonably be considered inappropriate in a professional setting